boostorg/hana/doc/tutorial.md

 // etc...
 @endcode

-This mechanical transformation is easy to abstract into a generic metafunction lifter as follows:
+This mechanical transformation is easy to abstract into a generic lifter that can handle any [MPL Metafunction][MPL.metafunction] as follows:

 @snippet example/tutorial/type.cpp metafunction1